Integrate Postman Vault with HashiCorp Vault

 To authenticate with your HashiCorp account, do the following:

-If you haven't created an integration with an external vault, select Set up external vault in the top right of your Postman Vault.
-Otherwise, select Use from existing vault.
-Then select HashiCorp Vault.
+Set up external vault in the top right of your Postman Vault.
+Otherwise, select

-Optionally, you can select Settings in the top right of your Postman Vault.
-Then select Connect next to HashiCorp Vault.
+Settings in the top right of your Postman Vault.
+From the Settings tab, select Connect next to HashiCorp Vault.

 Your computer must be able to access your HashiCorp instance.